Home » Hiking in Oregon » 21 BEST Columbia River Gorge Hikes

 This waterfall is located where the Pacific Crest Trail crosses the Bridge of the Gods.
 You’ll hike part of the PCT as a 4.4-mile out-and-back to get to this waterfall.

 The area is very secluded and offers an immersive escape from daily life.
-Also, the falls create a nice breeze that you’ll enjoy when you reach it.
+Also, the falls create a nice breeze that you’ll enjoy once you reach it.
+Keep an eye out for horses, as people like horseback riding through here!

 Distance: 0.8 miles